olavgm/marlin-kp3s/README.md

 # Marlin v2.0.7 for Kingroon KP3S

-This is or my printer.
+This is for my printer.
 I made it public just in case someone wants to have a look.

 I've only changed the `configuration.h` and `configuration_adv.h` files.